 Afterwards, I prepared to ease myself into a relaxing rest of the day when suddenly I was cornered by a matron asking me to sub.
-I hate subbing – anywhere – because the kids are disrespectful usually and it’s hard to get a handle on a class that’s not your own.
+I hate subbing – anywhere – because it’s hard to get a handle on a class that’s not your own.
 Here, subbing takes an even nastier twist, as most teachers don’t leave sub plans.
 A bit offput, I headed back to my office to get money to get a sandwich, since the sub period interfered with my lunch plans, and I was asked by my supervisor to sub the rest of her class so she could go to a meeting.
 Frustrated and hungry, I said yes, and ran down to the cafeteria to get a sandwich.

 Here is where I almost snapped.
 The day before, I had purchased a large sandwich on a big fluffy roll.
 This time, they did not have bread, but hard and bland-looking bagels instead.
 Distraught, I said I’d take it and asked how much.
 The sandwich the day before was 10LE.
 For the dinky bagel, it would be 12.
 This is equivalent to $2, and I know it sounds cheap, but it was what did it for me.
 I angrily snatched up my money, said no, and stormed out.
 Seething, I vented my anger in a post-it letter to Susannah, who had also been cornered to sub.